 Familias Unidas por la Justicia v.
 U.S. Department of Labor & Torres v.
 U.S. Department of Labor

 We’re challenging the U.S. Department of Labor’s (DOL) wage-setting process that allows agricultural employers to underpay workers.
 In the Torres case, the Ninth Circuit Court of Appeals recognized DOL’s decade-long violation of its own regulations.
 In the Familias Unidas por la Justicia case, we secured an injunction blocking new regulations that would have eliminated prevailing wages standards, enabling agricultural employers to continue paying workers poverty-level wages.
+We are now requesting a final order from the federal court in Seattle to make changes to the Department of Labor’s prevailing wage regulations and the methodologies they use that negatively impact farmworkers.

 Fighting Unjust Punishment Based on Faulty Drug Tests